-Facebook Shops are connected with major social networks, with access to communication tools like WhatsApp and Messenger for direct response to customer questions and comments.
+Facebook Shop is connected to major social networks, with access to communication tools like WhatsApp and Messenger for direct responses to customer questions and comments.

 This real-time nature of your conversations will boost customer retention, and enhance your ability to provide personalized experiences.